Thursday, August 28, 2008

 Designer: DECATHLON (FRA)

-Manufacturer: Decath
+Manufacturer: Decathlon

 Silver, Industrial Design Excellence Awards 2008

-ame of table tennis on any surface they felt like; as well as to create a net that could be easily adapted to a proper table tennis table quickly and easily.
+The rollnet was devised as a means for people to play the game of table tennis on any surface they felt like; as well as to create a net that could be easily adapted to a proper table tennis table quickly and easily.
 The net easily rolls out and clamps on the base of each side section allow it to be attached to any surface with a lip.
 It is provided with a lightweight plastic case allowing for easy transportation between areas without damage

 The rollnet is small and lightweight enough for just about anyone to use and the form of each handle fits snuggly into the human hand.
 The plastic casing means that the rollnet cannot rust, and its rounded surface allows for minimal handling injuries.
 White is used as the chief colour, giving it a strong shelf presence and a playful personality, and other colours contrast well with it.
 The choice of 9 different colours also allows it to match whatever intended suface you have in mind for it.
 These design choices means it fits well with a youthful target audience, however young adults could also have a lot of fun with something that can be easily set up for use at work or university.